by John Ellis

 To see that worldview requires outsideness.
 And that is the task before me: to show how white evangelicalism is witness to the wrong resurrection because white evangelicalism was born and nurtured by a contra-biblical worldview.
 To accomplish that task is best served by first uncovering the resurrection to which white evangelicalism bears witness.
 With the remainder of this introduction, I’ll make the assertion that white evangelicalism is far more concerned with bearing witness to the American Dream than to the Resurrection of their professed King and Savior.
 In doing so, I’ll uncover some of the themes that will be explored and expounded in future chapters.
 Chapter 1 will flesh out this introduction by giving shape to the state of contemporary white evangelicalism.
 The remaining chapters will detail the various philosophies and histories that comprise the times, spaces, and cultures that have created white evangelicalism, demonstrating that our current malaise isn’t accidental but necessary and destined for failure (rightfully so, I believe).

 These are hard claims, I know.
 Cynical claims.
 Dangerous claims, even.
 But please bear with me.
 This is just the beginning.
 And beginnings tend to be violent and often seemingly contradictory.
 It’s only after the initial turmoil, screams, and agony have subsided that perspective is allowed.
 And with that I ask a favor: read with outsideness.
 Read in a manner that allows only truly deserving sacred cows space to graze.
 If I deny the deity of Jesus, stop reading.
 If I hold forth a false gospel, denounce me.
-If I push against long-held cultural assumptions and priorities, interact with it within the contextual framework of the whole.
+On the other hand, if I push against long-held cultural assumptions and priorities, interact with it within the contextual framework of the whole.
 Our myopic gaze often prevents idolatrous cultural shibboleths from coming into view.
 Fight against that.

 The shape of this book (series of articles) first began to form while rereading Rousseau’s A Discourse on Inequality.
 A core thesis of Rousseau’s book is his belief that humans are naturally good.
 While reading, I was struck by the seeming incongruity of how someone who believed in the innate goodness of humans could be so enamored with John Calvin, Geneva, and the Genevan political system.
 Rousseau dedicated the book to the entire city and was gently reprimanded by the Syndics of Geneva for his embarrassing level of gushing about the city and its citizens.
 That seeming contradiction – possibly the most influential promoter of the goodness of humanity in Western thought loving a political system so connected to the belief in humanity’s depravity – lies at the heart of what went wrong with post-Reformation Christendom in the West.
 Rousseau was no idiot, and he was very conversant in Calvinism.
 Yet, he saw in Geneva the best model of his optimistic humanism in practice (until they began burning his books in the 1760s, that is).
 Why is that?
 And, that question is largely what I will be attempting to answer.
 In short, the answer is found in the syncretism of Enlightenment humanism with the ecclesial and theological products of the Reformation.
 And the evangelical church in America is the natural descendent of that union.